Exception Hierarchy

 Intelligent Error Classification

-The SDK provides intelligent error classification through thecreate_error_from_response
+The SDK provides intelligent error classification through thecreate_error_from_response function.

 from cerevox.exceptions import create_error_from_response